apostrophecms/apostrophe-review-and-deploy/README.md

 Once the module is enabled, a "Review" button will appear in the admin bar.

-Click "Review," then "Add Review."
-The review will automatically be given a reasonable title, but you may edit it further.
+*Currently only sitewide admins may initiate, complete and deploy content via reviews.
+TODO: add more nuance, but keep in mind the implications of being able to push an entire locale live to production.*

+As a sitewide admin, click "Reviews," then "Add Review."
+Give the review a title, such as "September review of en locale."

+Choose a locale to be reviewed.
+If you are using `apostrophe-workflow` for workflow only, then there will only be one option.
 If your site is configured for multiple locales via `apostrophe-workflow`, you will need to choose a locale for this review.

-You can also assign users and groups who are allowed to **contribute to the review** via the "Permissions" tab.
-If you do not do so, only the creator of the review and site-wide admins are able to do so.
-These users and groups must also have the "Edit Site Reviews" permission, which can be granted via the "Groups" admin bar button.

-> If you do not have such a button you can add the permission via the `groups` option of the `apostrophe-users` module.
-However consider commenting that option out as you are probably working at a scale where being able to manage groups through the admin bar makes more sense.

 Click "Save" to begin the review.